andkov/about/2016/mar/2016-03-14-weekly-update.md

 B. [ialsa-2015-portland-stencil](https://github.com/IALSA/ialsa-2015-portland-stencil)
 - 1. progress.  met with W.Beasly and M.Shahid to advance the scribe/parser. [log](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/30).
 We focused on the parser for the wave-inclusion (see [example](https://github.com/IALSA/wave-inclusion/tree/master/sandbox/01-univariate-linear)).
+- next steps. verify the domain map, and send the csv out for people to comment on and agree on the same structure.

 C. [ialsa-study-curator](https://github.com/IALSA/ialsa-study-curator)
 - .blocks.
 MAP.
 We don't have a record of how the data is obtained from the source.
 Such description should be added to the README.
 I created a separate [issue ](https://github.com/IALSA/MAP/issues/18) to track the discussion.